JSenpai/require-worker/API.md

 Usage: `client.destroy()`

 Completly destroy the require-worker client.
-The client can not be used again without calling the `client.restart()` method.
+The client can not be used again without calling the `client.restart()` method which basically creates a new client.

 The return value is a promise which resolves once the client has been destroyed.